danhermes/cognitive-hackathon/Teacher Guide/Week 3/Cognitive-Teacher-Week3-Day3.md

 # Cognitive Hackathon: Week 3 - Teacher's Guide
-## Day 4
+## Day 3

+## Overview
-Students continue developing their concept.
+Team project implementation continues as students continue developing their concept.

+## Objectives
+Teams continue brainstorming, analyzing, and coding their project.
+Teacher provides support and guidance.

-## Implement Project: Day 2
+## Teacher Instructions: Implement Project
 Using the Computer Vision or Text Analytics cognitive service and Python with Azure Notebooks, students further explore their project concept.
 Teams will not be expected to produce a working app or prototype for the project.
 The goal is for students to learn about these topics and experiences.

+As noted earlier, this course does not require or support the creation of a full project prototype.
+This course is about learning and exploring cognitive services in a relaxed, fun context (It is the end of the semester, after all!).

 Today is the students' last whole class period to implement their project.
-Next calls, they will wrap up the project and formulate project conclusions.
+Next class, they will wrap up the project and formulate project conclusions.

-## Additional Guidance
+## Teacher Instructions: Project Guidance

 Teams may require individual guidance.
 This could be in the form of help with cognitive APIs or the project topics.
 Here are some additional suggestions: